 - 1 box brownie mix (plus ingredients on back)

 - 3 1/2 cups shredded coconut

 - 1/2 tsp salt

 - Make brownies according to box directions and let cool.

 - Toss coconut over medium heat until toasted.
 Watch closely so it doesn’t burn.

 - Add unwrapped caramels, salt and milk to a large, microwavable bowl.
 Heat for 3-5 minutes, taking out to stir every 60 seconds.
 Cook until mixture and caramels are smooth and entirely melted.

-- Remove brownies from the fridge at least 1 hour before cutting them.
+- Remove brownies from the fridge at least 30 minutes before cutting them.
 Cut brownes into bars and drizzle melted chocolate chips over them.
 Let the chocolate set and serve.
-NOTE: Keep these in the fridge to store but take out at least 1/2 hour before serving so caramel isn't hard.

 Recipe adapted from HERE.